October 30, 2005

 wow.
 Now that's a team I can look forward to watching.

+Mike Jones doesn't even fit into that lineup, though I have suspicions that he will get some time playing a forward spot throughout the season, especially if Nichols continues to struggle.
+Devendorf is able to play the point if needed, giving Boeheim a lot of flexibility in how he uses his substitutions.
 Much like a Duke or North Carolina team, Syracuse will be able to go 9 or 10 players deep into the bench without a significant drop in ability on the floor.
 Like I said in the previous post, I do not believe Nichols or McCroskey will have what it takes to start any games on this team.
 Looking at where they both are at this point in their careers, there will simply be too much talent available to give them the nod over blue chips like Devendorf and Harris.
 However, having two seniors available off the bench with as much experience in the coach's system as they will have is a great advantage over any opposing team in the country.
 They won't average 15 pts/game, but the team won't need them to - all they'll have to do is provide fresh-legged defensive pressure and wear down the other team.

 A starting five consisting of two seniors, one junior, one sophomore, one freshman.
 Speed, power, scoring, passing.
 The perfect mix of energy and experience.
 The '06-'07 team will provide exactly what the program is going to need after Mayor McNamara leaves campus.
 With the start of next season comes a new era of Syracuse Basketball - one that will bring an even higher standard of winning and publicity-generating tournament runs into early April.
 Much like Carmelo inspiring the 2007 class to commit to SU, this team will inspire today's 14 year-old superstars-in-the-making to schedule a stop in snowbelt during their recruiting visits.
 Maybe by next year we'll even know what their rankings will be.